callanhoskins/data_reproductions/reports/names.md

 ![](names_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 Interestingly, parents seem to draw from a consistently more diverse array of names when naming girls vs. boys.
-They get more “creative” with girls’ names.
+They get more creative with girls’ names.

 Additionally, parents peaked in their creativity naming both boys and